RedBow-tie/SweCompiler/README.md

 # The Swedish Compiler
 This compiler is focusing on easy gui and databases.
-It’s support PostgreSQL, SqLite, Odbc.
+Itâ€™s support PostgreSQL, SqLite, Odbc.
 It is running under Linux too (wine).
 OpenGL support (only 64 bits version), easy printer layout (non gui) and serial communication (demo is coming).
+I been used it for a long time so it should be stabile (32 bits ver).

 ##  Demo & test